jl1n/go-movie-guess/README.md

 # go-movie-guess

 A basic Go web app where the player is given a movie description and must guess the name of the movie.
-An api key from themoviedb.org must be entered into in main.go.
+An api key from themoviedb.org must be entered in main.go.